thoughtbot/superglue/docs/tutorial.md

 - `app/views/greet/show.json.props`
 - `app/views/greet/show.js`
 - `app/views/greet/show.html.erb`

+Click the tabs below to see the contents:

 === "1. `show.json.props`"
     If you've used Jbuidler, this should look familiar.
 Here, we're using